-AIPs must use the RMA-provided tools (i.e., CIMS, Policyholder Tracking, CAE Hydra or other subsequently developed tools) as part of the verification of the accuracy of an insured's certification of BFR status.
-In determining a BFR's eligibility, the AIP must also consider the information reported by the individual on the BFR Application, such as crop production that was not insured that must be added to any experience found in RMA provided systems.
-Use of RMA-provided systems is sufficient to provide reasonable assurance for insurable interest in crops when they support the information certified on the BFR Application.
-AIPs may use additional means to verify BFR status when warranted, such as when the information provided on the BFR Application is not consistent with RMA systems or AIPs have knowledge that does not support the BFR Application.
+- (a) AIPs must use the RMA-provided tools (i.e., CIMS, Policyholder Tracking, CAE Hydra or other subsequently developed tools) as part of the verification of the accuracy of an insured's certification of BFR or VFR status. - (b) In determining a BFR's or VFR's eligibility, the AIP must also consider the information reported by the individual on the BFR or VFR Application, such as crop production that was not insured that must be added to any experience found in RMA provided systems. - (c) Use of RMA-provided systems is sufficient to provide reasonable assurance for insurable interest in crops for BFR or for operating a farm or ranch for VFR when they support the information certified on the BFR or VFR Application. - (d) AIPs may use additional means to verify BFR or VFR status when warranted, such as when the information provided on the BFR or VFR Application is not consistent with RMA systems or AIPs have knowledge that does not support the BFR or VFR Application.